 True to Seed Mission Statement

 Coeur d’Alene Seed Sharing Library honors the tradition of seed saving and the preservation of genetic diversity.
 We strive to develop locally adapted seed varieties, strengthen community self-sufficiency, and promote a culture of sharing.

 True to Seed intends to fulfill its mission by creating and maintaining a seed library that offers free seeds to the community and providing education about sustainable organic gardening and seed saving.

 Special Thanks to Kootenai Environmental Alliance for their support and fiscal sponsorship!!!
 Also, many thanks to the folks at Richmond Grows Seed Lending Library for all their generous resources for starting a seed library and to Rocky Mountain Seed Alliance for their infectious seed saving passion, education, and resources.

 The seeds that make up the collection in our Seed Library have come to us through the generous donations of regional and national seed companies and local growers.
-We’d especially like to acknowledge Seed Savers Exchange, Adaptive Seeds, Hudson Valley Seed Library, Baker Creek Heirloom Seed Co, Territorial Seeds Company, Siskiyou Seeds, and Snake River Seed Cooperative for their generous seed donations!
+We’d especially like to acknowledge Seed Savers Exchange, Adaptive Seeds, Hudson Valley Seed Library, Baker Creek Heirloom Seed Co, Territorial Seeds Company, Siskiyou Seeds, Victory Seeds, High Mowing Seeds, and Snake River Seed Cooperative for their generous seed donations!